PowerShell/PowerShell/docs/KNOWNISSUES.md

 ### Case-sensitivity in PowerShell

 Historically, PowerShell has been uniformly case-insensitive, with few exceptions.
-On UNIX-like operating systems, the file system is case-sensitive and this is exposed through a number of ways, obvious and non-obvious.
+On UNIX-like operating systems, the file system is predominantly case-sensitive and PowerShell adheres to the standard of the file system; this is exposed through a number of ways, obvious and non-obvious.

 #### Directly